Harikapatha/Note-Taker/README.md

 Application is deployed on render.com.

 ## Usage
+* In your browser, open the following url: https://note-taker-1fi9.onrender.com
-Click "Get Started" to begin.
+* Click "Get Started" to begin.
-Click on "Note Title" to enter a Title of a new note, then click "Note Text" to enter the note.
+* Click on "Note Title" to enter a Title of a new note, then click "Note Text" to enter the note.
-Click "Save Note" to add your note.
+* Click "Save Note" to add your note.
-Notes will appear in a list on the left side of the screen.
+* Notes will appear in a list on the left side of the screen.
-Click a particular note to see the note details.
+* Click a particular note to see the note details.
-Click the Trash Can icon to delete a note.
+* Click the Trash Can icon to delete a note.

 ## Credits
 N/A